Compositional Generalization Requires Linear, Orthogonal Representations in Vision Embedding Models: Implications of compositionality on representations

 \begin{restatable}[Minimum dimension for linear probes]{proposition}{MinDimProbes} For $k$ concepts, each with $n$ values, suppose there exist linear probes that correctly classify each concept value for all $n^k$ combinations from embeddings $f(\bx)\in\mathbb R^d$.
 Then necessarily $d\ge k$. \end{restatable}

-Importantly, the bound is independent of the number of values $n$ per concept, depending only on the number of concepts $k$.
-This holds regardless of whether each factor is discrete or continuous, since the proof requires only that any two values per factor be distinguishable.
-We illustrate two examples of divisibility in \Cref{fig:lower_bound_probes_min}: on a sphere and in Euclidean space, though our formal results establish minimal dimensionality only for Euclidean space.
-Additional visualizations in \Cref{fig:non_trivial_r2}.
-As the number of concepts $k$ increases while the embedding dimension $d$ is fixed, divisibility imposes increasingly tight packing constraints: factors within each concept must lie in progressively lower-dimensional subspaces, approaching near-collinearity in the limit (an example in \Cref{fig:examples_lrh} in Appendix).
+The bound is independent of the number of values $n$ per concept, requiring only that any two values per factor be distinguishable (so it holds for discrete and continuous factors alike). \Cref{fig:lower_bound_probes_min} illustrates two divisibility examples (sphere and Euclidean), with additional visualizations in \Cref{fig:non_trivial_r2}.
+As $k$ grows for fixed $d$, factors within each concept must lie in progressively lower-dimensional subspaces, approaching near-collinearity (\Cref{fig:examples_lrh}).

 \textbf{Empirical results and the dependence on representation space and the loss function.} The result in \Cref{prop:min-dim-probes-maintext} is a geometric lower bound and does not depend on a specific loss or representation space.
 Empirically, we find that CE in Euclidean space reaches this bound most closely, BCE typically requires higher dimension (approximately $2k$), and spherical geometry adds roughly one extra dimension (see the setting in \Cref{sec:synthetic_data}, and Fig.~\ref{fig:from_scratch_dims} for the empirical results).
 In \Cref{app:example-extreme-clip} we discuss an idealized case where a model's logits are constrained to take two values, yet satisfy perfect classification, and show that this necessarily requires $d \geq 1 + k ( n-1)$ in \Cref{lem:min-dim}.